zerotier/docs/docs/rules.md

 The ZeroTier VL2 rules engine differs from most other firewalls and SDN rules engines in several ways.
 The most immediately relevant of these is that the ZeroTier rules engine is stateless, meaning it lacks connection tracking.
-This means that bidirectional whitelisting can’t be accomplished by simply whitelisting reply packets to established connections.
+This means that bidirectional whitelisting can't be accomplished by simply whitelisting reply packets to established connections.
 Instead some thought must be put into how to allow both sides of a desired flow.
 Rule patterns to achieve the most common